sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 # WORK IN PROGRESS

-# Workshop - Mixed Pod + VM OpenShift Virtualization GitOps demo
+# Workshop - Mixed Pod + VM OpenShift Virtualization GitOps Demo

+GitOps is a way to manage infrastructure and applications using Git as the single source of truth.
+It automates deployment by syncing the desired state in Git with the live environment.
+Every change is tracked in Git, providing a full audit trail for transparency and accountability.

-Use OpenShift Virtualization & GitOps to deploy a demo vote application pod and a MySQL VM (running either RHEL or Centos-Stream).
+Use OpenShift Virtualization & GitOps to deploy a demo vote application pod and a MySQL VM.

 You can learn more about GitOps from this [GitOps Workshop Guide](https://openshiftdemos.github.io/openshift-gitops-workshop/openshift-gitops-workshop/index.html).

+Once the application is ddpleoyed this is what you will see.
 <img src="./images/vote-app-plus-vm-demo.png" alt="This is what it looks like" width="500">

-We will use OpenShift GitOps Operator (based on ArgoCD project) to implement GitOps and deploy our demo application.
+We will use the OpenShift GitOps Operator (based on the ArgoCD project) to implement GitOps and deploy our demo application.

-First, you will provision an instance of ArgoCD into your OpenShift namespace which you can use for yourself.
+First, you will provision your own instance of ArgoCD into your OpenShift namespace.

 Add the following ArgoCD resource into your namespace.
 There are many ways to do this, e.g. via the OpenShift Console or via the command line.

-Don't forget to change the `YOUR-OPENSHIFT-NAMESPACE` to your OpenShift namespace.
+Don't forget to change the `YOUR-OPENSHIFT-NAMESPACE` in the yaml code to match your OpenShift namespace.

 ```
 apiVersion: argoproj.io/v1beta1